Home » Recipe Index » Side Dishes

 Instructions

-• Place cubed potatoes in a large pot and add enough water to come up over them by about 1 inch.
+• Place the cubed potatoes in a large pot and add enough water to come up over them by about 1 inch.

 • Add salt and bring the water to a boil, cooking until potatoes are tender, 15-20 minutes.